Advertisement

 Key constraints of Section 122:

-• — Has never been used for such broad global tariffs; likely litigation ahead
+• — Has never been used for such broad global tariffs; immediate litigation expected

 What Section 122 Actually Allows